Residential Real Estate – That’s Us

 Changes and amendments require the respective express written consent of the Management Board.

 The new version of the remuneration guideline in Version 4.0 entered into force with effect from 15 June 2021.

 |AIF:||Alternative Investment Fund|

 |ESG||Environmental, Social, Governance|

 |ESMA:||European Securities and Market Authority|

-|Instruments:||Shares in the AIFs managed by the AIFM or equivalent equity interests (including—in the case of AIFs that only issue shares—instruments linked to shares), depending on the legal structure of the respective AIFs and their terms or articles of association, or instruments linked to shares or equivalent non-cash instruments.|
+Units of the AIF managed by the AIFM or equivalent investments (including – for AIF that only issue units – instruments linked with unit), depending on the legal structure of the affected AIF and their contractual terms and conditions or statutes, or instruments linked with units or equivalent cashless instruments.

-|Waiting period:||Period during which the variable remuneration already acquired and paid out in the form of instruments cannot be sold.|
+|Waiting period:||Period during which the variable remuneration, which has already been acquired and paid out in the form of instruments, cannot be sold.|

 Part of the Management Board’s responsibility is to define the remuneration principles and to ensure their application.
 As a corporate management tool, the remuneration system focuses on achieving the objectives set forth in the business strategy.